Every industry has its fair share of technical jargon. The hemp industry is no different.

 CBG is believed to have neuroprotective properties.
 If this is true, the molecule could help further research into treatments for Huntington’s Disease, Multiple Sclerosis, and several other diseases.

-Cannabigerolic Acid is the precursor to CBD by way of CBDa Synthase; a process in which CBGa splits into CBDa and hydrogen peroxide.
+Cannabigerolic Acid (CBGa) is the precursor to CBD by way of CBDa Synthase; a process in which CBGa splits into CBDa and a hydrogen peroxide molecule.
 It’s believed that this synthase step may help contribute to the hemp plant’s own self-defense system.
 CBDa can then become CBD through the same decarboxylation process described above.

 CoA stands for Certificate of Analysis— a document provided by a third-party laboratory that certifies the potency of a specific CBD product.

+Kief is unlike the rest of the terms we’ve covered thus far.
 Kief isn’t an abbreviation, but it does deserve its own little section here.
 Kief is the name for a collection of trichome heads that develop on flowering cannabis plants.
-The word itself is derived from the Arabic word meaning pleasure.
+The word itself is derived from the Arabic word meaning “pleasure.”

 Usually, kief is used in conjunction with other cannabis products to enhance the effects.
 Check out Sunset Lake’s in-depth explainer on kief here.